Keeping Our Community Safe COVID-19 Plan

 Remote Learning: If local authorities close schools for the academic year, teachers would fully transition the routines, schedules and collaborative activities planned for in person learning to remote learning.
-Children, with documented immunocompromised systems, may avail of remote learning with teacher support if they cannot attend in-person schooling.
-Tech training will be provided for teachers, parents and students to ensure success.

 As a community, we are monitoring key external metrics as well as many internal metrics.
 Externally, there are 3 key metrics: (1) Percent positivity; (2) Daily cases; and (3) Reproduction number.

 Percent positivity and Daily cases are from Chicago’s COVID dashboard.